The advantages of high performance blind fabrics

 However, many fabrics have alternative sustainability certifications, such as OEKO-TEX or GreenGuard.
 Again, the final choice depends on precisely what you are looking for.

-If you are an architect and want to improve your knowledge of what sustainable blinds can do for the buildings you design, we offer a 45-minute, RIBA-accredited CPD session on this topic.
-You can also read more about the best sustainable blind fabrics here.
+If you’d like to improve your knowledge of what sustainable blinds can do for the buildings you design, you can sign up for our upcoming webinar on the topic here.

 Blackout